LilaShiba/9th_grade_boot_camp/README.md

 **What is Programming?**

-Television shows and films often show programmers furiously typing cryptic streams of 1s and 0s on glowing screens, but modern programming isn’t that mysterious.
+"Television shows and films often show programmers furiously typing cryptic streams of 1s and 0s on glowing screens, but modern programming isn’t that mysterious.
 Programming is simply the act of entering instructions for the computer to perform.
-These instructions might crunch some numbers, modify text, look up information in files, or communicate with other computers over the Internet.
+These instructions might crunch some numbers, modify text, look up information in files, or communicate with other computers over the Internet."

 - This [source](https://automatetheboringstuff.com/chapter0/) will be the greatest help for this unit